 The reporting API is an authenticated API.
 For instructions on using authenticated APIs using OAuth, see Authenticate to the Remote Support API.

 XML data is pulled by sending a simple HTTP request to the Bomgar Appliance.
-The request can be sent using any HTTPS-capable socket library or scripting language module, a web browser, or a URL fetcher such as cURL or wget.
+The request can be sent using any HTTPS-capable socket library, scripting language module, or a URL fetcher such as cURL or wget.
 Either GET or POST may be used as the request method.
 Note that even if your Bomgar Appliance has multiple public sites, all reports return data associated with all public sites unless the request contains a specific parameter to limit the sites pulled.

 When making consecutive API calls, you must close the connection after each API call.